-Natural disasters, acts of terrorism, climate change, and other external events could harm our business.
+Natural disasters, acts of terrorism, climate change, pandemics and other external events could harm our business.
 Natural disasters can disrupt our operations, result in damage to our properties, reduce or destroy the value of the collateral for our loans and negatively affect the economies in which we operate, which could have a material adverse effect on our results of operations and financial condition.
 A significant natural disaster, such as a tornado, hurricane, earthquake, fire or flood, could have a material adverse impact on our ability to conduct business, and our insurance coverage may be insufficient to compensate for losses that may occur.
 To the extent that certain types of natural disasters, particularly floods, may become more common as a result of climate change, our portfolio may be exposed to losses for which the Bank does not maintain insurance coverage.
 Acts of terrorism, war, civil unrest, or pandemics could cause disruptions to our business or the economy as a whole.
-Although the Bank increasingly requires certain borrowers obtain hazard policies that cover terrorism risk, such coverage may be insufficient and may cover only direct physical damage to our collateral.
-Given the concentration of the Bank's collateral in three high-profile urban environments, the Bank may suffer losses in the event of a terrorist attack.
+Although the Bank increasingly requires certain borrowers to obtain hazard policies that cover terrorism risk, such coverage may be insufficient and may cover only direct physical damage to our collateral.
+Given the concentration of the Bank's collateral in three high-profile urban environments, especially Washington D.C., the Bank may suffer losses in the event of a terrorist attack or other act of war or civil unrest.
 While we have established and regularly test disaster recovery procedures, the occurrence of any such event could have a material adverse effect on our business, operations and financial condition.